WebAssembly/exception-handling/proposals/Exceptions.md

 The type of an exception is denoted by an index to a function signature defined in the `type` section.
 The parameters of the function signature define the list of values associated with the exception.
-The result type must be 'void'.
+The result type must be empty.

 An `exception tag` is a value to distinguish different exceptions, while an `exception index` is a numeric name to refer to an (imported or defined) exception tag within a